Kei Kamara: Vancouver Whitecaps FC

 On 10 December 2017, Kamara was traded by New England to Vancouver Whitecaps FC in exchange for a first-round selection in the 2019 MLS SuperDraft and a conditional second-round selection in the 2020 MLS SuperDraft.
 He scored on his debut on 4 March against Montreal Impact in a 2–1 win.
 Kamara left Vancouver at the end of their 2018 season when his contract expired.

 Colorado Rapids

 On 11 December 2018, Kamara was selected by FC Cincinnati in the 2018 MLS Expansion Draft and immediately traded to Colorado Rapids in exchange for an international roster slot for the 2019 season.

-He scored the second hat-trick of his professional career, and the ninth overall hat-trick in franchise history for the Colorado Rapids, in a 6–3 win over Montreal Impact on 3 August 2019.
-The tally meant he reached 11 league goals for the season, the most for the Rapids since Omar Cummings in 2010.
+On 3 August 2019, Kamara scored the second hat-trick of his professional career in a 6–3 win over Montreal Impact, which saw him reach 11 league goals for the season, the most for a Rapids player since Omar Cummings in 2010.

 Minnesota United

-On 18 September 2020, Colorado traded Kamara to Minnesota United for allocation money and a 2022 second round MLS SuperDraft pick.
-He scored a penalty kick against FC Cincinnati on 3 October 2020, becoming the first MLS player to score for eight different teams; no one else has scored for more than six.
+On 18 September 2020, Colorado traded Kamara to Minnesota United for allocation money and a 2022 second-round MLS SuperDraft pick.
+On 3 October 2020, he scored a penalty kick against FC Cincinnati, becoming the first MLS player to score for eight different teams; no one else has scored for more than six.